About the Artist

 My passion for photographing the wilderness landscape

 Marc’s style is unmistakable.
 His talent for rare captures of amazing light and fleeting atmosphere imbue his portfolio with a sense of the epic, majestic and the bold.
-His success derives from patient single-minded pursuit of all the unique moments that generate the magic and energy of the wilderness, often spending months immersing himself in the landscape he shoots despite the rigors of season and weather.
+His success derives from patient single-minded pursuit of all the unique moments that generate the magic and energy of the wilderness, often spending weeks or even months immersing himself in the landscape he shoots despite the rigors of season and weather.

 Welcome, and thank you for having a look at my photographic art.
 I’d like to introduce you to the natural world I know.
 Come follow along on my journey.
 Explore, consider, and take something with you.
 This is nature through my eyes.
 These photographs do not arise from any particular desire to see the world through a lens, but rather from my deep passion for this land we call wilderness.
 It has shaped every aspect of my life.
 I wish to show you the amazing, beautiful and powerful forces that have created the Earth we live on.

 Through these photographs I express my feelings for the locations I visit and the wonders of nature that I encounter along the way.
 With these photographs I attempt to bring my experiences in wild Earth to the viewer.

 We are well into a new and exciting generation of photography that is incredibly more limitless than ever before.
 I embrace this new generation.
 The digital age allows us to overcome many of the technical challenges that confounded ways of communicating such experiences to you by photographers in the past.
 It is an exciting time to be landscape artist.
 It is a time that enables my creativity and my ability to express my experiences in nature to you more deeply than ever before.